Skip to content

 Ready to get an inspection?

-Columbia's moderate contractor market density means homeowners can expect 2-4 week backlogs following major hail events.
-The city experiences moderate storm chaser activity after regional storms, making contractor verification essential.
-Missouri RSMo § 407.725 explicitly prohibits contractors from advertising to pay or rebate any portion of insurance deductibles, protecting homeowners from illegal inducement schemes.
+Columbia's moderate contractor market density leads to 2-4 week backlogs following major hail events in Boone County.
+The city experiences moderate storm chaser activity after regional hail events, making contractor verification crucial.
+RSMo § 407.725 explicitly prohibits roofing contractors from advertising or promising to pay any portion of insurance deductibles, with violations enforceable under Missouri consumer protection law.

 Storm chaser red flags